The Dja Dja Wurrung community established the Dja Dja Wurrung Clans Aboriginal Corporation Trading As

 DJAARA

 in 2004, and in 2010 they nominated the DDWCAC to negotiate the Recognition and Settlement Agreement.
-The DDWCAC is the Tradition Owner Entity for the Dja Dja Wurrung community and each Dja Dja Wurrung Family Group has right to a Director and Alternate Director positions to govern the Corporation.
+The DDWCAC is the Traditional Owner Entity for the Dja Dja Wurrung community and each Dja Dja Wurrung Family Group has right to a Director and Alternate Director positions to govern the Corporation.

 In terms of decision-making and accountability, DDWCAC is striving to ensure it engages well with Djaara including through its structure, community meetings and Board meetings.
 The Djaara (DDW people) have also recognised a key action under their Dhelkunya Dja Country Plan to “explore and develop decision-making and prioritisation processes to help us make collective decisions about the work we do on Country”.